 With the exception of Christopher Hitchens, a “very sophisticated guy,” David dismisses the New Atheists, the “whole crew of Jerry Coyne, Dawkins, Shallit, Harris,” as “windbags.”
 (This produces from Coyne the pathetic exclamation, “Well, so be it, but I maintain that I’ve expelled a lot less wind than Berlinski!”)

-You can watch below, and find a transcript here.
+You can find a transcript here.

 Berlinski dates a major shift in the culture to the early 1980s.